 It is the latter Age, Kali Yuga, in which we now live, and which we account for in our histories.
 The Kali Yuga is ending and we are now in a transition period called the 'Twilight of the Kali Yuga'.
-In the Twilight of the Kali Yuga, the Creator makes way for the next cycle, the New Age.
+In this Twilight of the Kali Yuga, the Creator makes way for the end of tribalism, the next cycle, the New Age.

 There are those who teach that human life occurs in a Kalpa or Cycle, a dance that lasts for 4,320,000 years.
 A Kalpa equals four Ages or Yugas: Krita, Treta, Dwapara, and Kali.
 The Krita Yuga lasts for 1,728,000 years (4800 divine years); the Treta Yuga lasts for 1,296,000 (3600 divine years); the Dwapara Yuga lasts for 864,000 (2400 divine years); and the Kali Yuga lasts for only 432,000 (1200 divine years) in which

 the power of evil and destruction takes over.
 (NOTE: Do not take these

 figures literally for their purpose is just to give an idea of vastness.)